 Julia Jones Managing Director, East Coast Pictures, LLC

-Ms Jones has a 20-year career writing, developing and financing films.
-Her original screenplay, Discretion Assured, starred Michael York and Jennifer O'Neill.
-She wrote and produced In The Face of Evil: The Epic Struggle of Ronald Reagan with writing partner, Stephen K. Bannon.
-In 2005, she founded East Coast Pictures LLC to develop and produce independent film.
-Robert Guillaume staged a reading of her rap adaptation of Shakespeare's Coriolanus at the Nate Holden Performing Arts Center in Los Angeles.
-She and Mr. Bannon also adapted the New York Times best-selling book Left to Tell: Finding God Amidst the Rwandan Holocaust by Immaculee Ilibagiza for Academy Award winning producer, Steve McEveety (The Passion of the Christ, Brave Heart).
+Ms Jones has a 30-year career writing, developing and financing films.
+Her original screenplay, Discretion Assured, was released in 1994 and starred Michael York and Jennifer O'Neill.
+In 2004, she wrote and produced In The Face of Evil: The Epic Struggle of Ronald Reagan with writing partner, Stephen K. Bannon.
+A year later, she founded East Coast Pictures LLC to develop and produce independent film.
+In 2006, Robert Guillaume staged a reading of her rap adaptation of Shakespeare's Coriolanus at the Nate Holden Performing Arts Center in Los Angeles.
+In 2008, she and Mr. Bannon also adapted the New York Times best-selling book Left to Tell: Finding God Amidst the Rwandan Holocaust by Immaculee Ilibagiza for Academy Award winning producer, Steve McEveety (The Passion of the Christ, Brave Heart).
 She has served as creative consultant to Bannon Films, Genius Products, Inc. and Affinity Media in Los Angeles.
+She was co-writer with Steve Bannon for 17 years.
 A member of the Writers Guild of America West, Ms Jones has an honors degree from Harvard in English Literature.

 James Ulmer is International Editor of Cinema Without Borders, reporting on product, talent and activities at film festivals and markets around the world.
-His 20-year journalistic career has included writing for Variety, The Los Angeles Times, The New York Times, The Observer London, and entertainment writer for PriceWaterhouseCoopers.
-He was international editor and columnist for eight years at The Hollywood Reporter where he reported from film festivals and markets and created The Ulmer Scale: James Ulmer's Hollywood Hot List - The Complete Guide to Star Ranking.
-The Ulmer Scale is based on the film industry publications he created at The Hollywood Reporter — the Actors Hot List and the Directors Hot List — which have become the industry's most reliable and comprehensive tools for measuring global value and bankability of stars and directors.
+His 20-year journalistic career includes writing for Variety, The Los Angeles Times, The New York Times, and The Observer in London.
+He was international editor and columnist for eight years at The Hollywood Reporter where he created The Ulmer Scale: James Ulmer's Hollywood Hot List - The Complete Guide to Star Ranking.
+The Ulmer Scale, based on the film industry publications he created at The Hollywood Reporter — the Actors Hot List and the Directors Hot List — have become the industry's most reliable tools for measuring global value and bankability of stars and directors.

 Patricia Pelham-Clinton-Hope is an actress with a strong background in music.
 She was born in Rhodesia (Zimbabwe) and grew up in England where she studied acting at the Old Vic Theatre School in Bristol.
 First cast in John Schlesinger’s Far from the Madding Crowd, she moved to Los Angeles in 1970 and spent the 70s in the music business, on the road with Delaney & Bonnie and Friends and Eric Clapton; Fleetwood Mac; Dave Mason; and Donovan.
 In Los Angeles, she was mentored by John